NIEHS/pcor_gen3_artifacts/docs/helm-aws-deploy.md

 see: https://github.com/NIEHS/gen3-gitops

 Note: be sure to check if any values under staging have changed in Chicago, these need to be reflected in our [jinja templates](../gen3-gitops/templates/)
+`Jinja templates are set to generate values for AWS staging environment` `Production configs are to be created manually using auto generated staging values`

 ## Run generate gitops script